 Farr has long been an advocate for our oceans.
 He is an original co-chair of the bipartisan House Oceans Caucus, and wrote the legislation to establish a National Ocean Policy.
 In 1980, he was elected to the California State Assembly, where he was known for writing one of the nation’s strictest oil spill liability laws.
 During his tenure in the state assembly, Farr worked with then-Congressman Leon Panetta and the late Senator Henry Miller in creating the Monterey Bay National Maine Sanctuary.
 Farr first held elective office when he became a Monterey County Supervisor in 1975.
 Farr and his wife Shary are longtime residents of Carmel.

-Dan Haifley has been Executive Director of O’Neill Sea Odyssey since 1999.
-He raises funds for its core and special programs, and he is a leading advocate for hands-on environmental education.
+Dan Haifley was the Executive Director of O’Neill Sea Odyssey from 1999 until he retired in 2019.
+He raised funds for its core and special programs, and was a leading advocate for hands-on environmental education.

 Dan holds a Bachelor of Arts degree in Economics from the University of California, Santa Cruz.
 He is past Chair of the Santa Cruz County Commission on the Environment, past Co-chair of the Dominican Hospital Community Advisors Committee, and currently serves on the Monterey Bay National Marine Sanctuary Advisory Council where he also previously served from 2001 to 2007.
 He also served on the Board of Directors of the Santa Cruz County Conference and Visitor’s Council from 1993 to 1995 and from 2000 to 2006, and from 2015 to 2017 was Chair of the Advisory Committee for the successful effort to gain national monument status for the Cotoni-Coast Dairies property north of Santa Cruz.
 Since 2008 he has collaborated with UCSC Professor Gary Griggs to publish a weekly ocean column in the Santa Cruz Sentinel.
 Dan has received recognition from the California State Senate, State Assembly, the Association of Monterey Bay Area Governments and the City of Santa Cruz for his efforts to establish the Monterey Bay National Marine Sanctuary, promote 26 California local ordinances regarding offshore oil and protect California’s coastline.
 He also received the 2011 Ocean Hero Award from Save Our Shores.
 Dan is married to Rebecca and has two grown children, Aaron and Julia.